Jan-Kerschbaum/Parec/README.md

 1. Clone the repository: `git clone https://github.com/Jan-Kerschbaum/Parec.git`
 2. Navigate into the Parec directory: `cd Parec`
 3. 🚀 Run the following command to start the application: `docker-compose build` ➡️ `docker-compose up`

+⚠️ Please wait before you go to the next step until you see the message `Configuration complete; ready for start up`.
+This can take some time ⏳

-4. Open a web browser and go to http://localhost:9200.
+4. Open a web browser and go to http://localhost:80.
 The frontend should now be running.

 ℹ️ All necessary dependencies are indicated in the [requirements.txt](parec-backend/requirements.txt) file.